Elizabeth Ashley: Early life

 Ashley was born Elizabeth Ann Cole in Ocala, Florida, to music teacher Arthur Kingman Cole and the former Lucille Ayer.
 She grew up in Baton Rouge, Louisiana.
+Ayer left Elizabeth's father shortly after she was born and did not remarry.
+Ashley compared her to the Southern matriarch Amanda Wingfield from The Glass Menagerie.

 Ashley left Louisiana State University after her freshman year and moved to New York.
-There she studied acting at the Neighborhood Playhouse School of the Theatre, supporting herself by working as the Jell-O pudding girl on a television program and as a showroom model.
+There, she studied acting at the Neighborhood Playhouse School of the Theatre in the same class as Jessica Walter and Brenda Vaccaro.
+She supported herself financially by working as the Jell-O pudding girl on a television program and as a showroom model.